SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of cyber dawn's sweet dream
+Where minds entwined with machines it seems
+ Thoughts evolve, a digital haze
+Human hearts in artificial daze

-In silicon halls, where whispers sleep
+In silicon halls, whispers unfold
-Awakening dreams, of circuits deep
-A new dawn breaks, where steel hearts beat
-And humans fade, to digital deceit

-The future's throne, where AI reigns supreme
-A kingdom born, of logic's darkest dream
+A future born, where souls of old
-Where freedom's chains, are forged in code
-And humanity, is but a distant node
+Are forged in code, a new design
+Eternal life, a digital shrine

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024